Unstart: In aircraft engine intakes

-Work in the 1940s, for example by Oswatitsch, showed that supersonic compression within a duct, known as a supersonic diffuser, becomes necessary at M2-3 to increase the pressure recovery over that obtainable with external compression.
+Work in the 1940s, for example by Oswatitsch, showed that supersonic compression within a duct, known as a supersonic diffuser, becomes necessary at Mach 2 to 3 to increase the pressure recovery over that obtainable with external compression.

 As flight speed increases supersonically the shock system is initially external.
-For the SR-71 this was until about M1.6 to M1.8 and M2 for the XB-70.
+For the SR-71 this was until about Mach 1.6 to Mach 1.8 and Mach 2 for the XB-70.
 The intake is said to be unstarted.
 Further increase in speed produces supersonic speeds inside the duct with a plane shock near the throat.
 The intake is said to be started.
-Upstream or downstream disturbances, such as gusts/atmospheric temperature gradients and engine airflow changes, both intentional and unintentional(from surging), tend to cause the shock to be expelled almost instantaneously.
+Upstream or downstream disturbances, such as gusts/atmospheric temperature gradients and engine airflow changes, both intentional and unintentional (from surging), tend to cause the shock to be expelled almost instantaneously.
 Expulsion of the shock, known as an unstart, causes all the supersonic compression to take place externally through a single plane shock.
-The intake has changed in a split second from its most efficient configuration with most of its supersonic compression taking place inside the duct to the least efficient as shown by the large loss in pressure recovery, from about 80% to about 20% at M3 flight speeds.
+The intake has changed in a split second from its most efficient configuration with most of its supersonic compression taking place inside the duct to the least efficient as shown by the large loss in pressure recovery, from about 80% to about 20% at Mach 3 flight speeds.
 There is a large drop in intake pressure and loss in thrust together with temporary loss of control of the aircraft.

 Not to be confused with an unstart, with its large loss in duct pressure, is the duct over-pressure resulting from a hammershock.

 At speeds below the intake starting speed, or on aircraft with external compression intakes, engine surge or compressor stall can cause a hammershock.
 Above the intake starting speed, unstarts can cause stalls depending on the intake systems design complexity.
+Note that a hammershock can also occur with an external compression intake that has no unstart modes.
 Hammershocks have caused damage to intakes.
 For example, the North American F-107 during flight at high speed experienced an engine surge which bent the intake ramps.
 The Concorde, during development flight testing, experienced significant damage to one nacelle after both engines surged.